Oil Paint Mixing: Understanding The Basics

 Color Mixing

-You can create controlled colors by mixing primary colors with complementary colors or secondary colors.
-If you doubt the outcome, use an oil paint color mixing chart.
+You can create controlled colors by mixing primary colors with complementary or secondary colors.
+If uncertain of the outcome, use an oil paint color mixing chart.
 Every pigment has an inherent color bias, influencing its behavior when mixed with other colors.
+For example, cadmium yellow may be combined with red to create shades of orange, or mixing reds with Naples yellow may create lighter red shades.

 Mixing Mediums for Oil Paint